jberkenbilt/qfs/README.md

   create local backups or helper files for moving directly to a different site

 Do you need `qfs`?
-* If you are a Windows user and you're just trying to keep documents in sync, use One Drive.
+* If you are a regular Mac or Windows user and you're just trying to keep documents in sync, use OneDrive, Dropbox, or similar.
-* If you are looking for a way to keep your photos or other binary data in sync, use Dropbox or any other similar service.
 * If you are a developer trying to keep track of source code, use git.
-* If you are a Linux or Mac user who is managing lots of UNIX text and configuration files across multiple environments and those files are commingled with files you don't synchronize (browser cache, temporary files, or any number of other things that get dumped into your home directory) and you are trying to keep those core files in sync seamlessly across multiple computers, `qfs` is for you.
+* If you are a Linux or Mac user who is managing lots of UNIX text and configuration files across multiple environments and those files are commingled with files you don't synchronize (browser cache, temporary files, or any number of other things that get dumped into your home directory) and you are trying to keep those core files in sync seamlessly across multiple computers using the command line, `qfs` is for you.
 It is a niche tool for a narrow audience.
 * If you are a system administrator who wants to do something and see what changed, `qfs` may be a great power tool, though you could achieve the same effect with less elegance and efficiency using `find` and other standard shell tools.